Birth defect: Infections

 Other infectious agents include cytomegalovirus, the herpes simplex virus, hyperthermia, toxoplasmosis, and syphilis.
 Maternal exposure to cytomegalovirus can cause microcephaly, cerebral calcifications, blindness, chorioretinitis (which can cause blindness), hepatosplenomegaly, and meningoencephalitis in fetuses.
 Microcephaly is a disorder in which the fetus has an atypically small head, cerebral calcifications means certain areas of the brain have atypical calcium deposits, and meningoencephalitis is the enlargement of the brain.
 All three disorders cause abnormal brain function or intellectual disability.
 Hepatosplenomegaly is the enlargement of the liver and spleen which causes digestive problems.
 It can also cause some kernicterus and petechiae.
 Kernicterus causes yellow pigmentation of the skin, brain damage, and deafness.
 Petechaie is when the capillaries bleed resulting in red/purple spots on the skin.
 However, cytomegalovirus is often fatal in the embryo.
 The Zika virus can also be transmitted from the pregnant mother to her baby and cause microcephaly.

 The herpes simplex virus can cause microcephaly, microphthalmus (abnormally small eyeballs), retinal dysplasia, hepatosplenomegaly, and intellectual disability.
 Both microphthalmus and retinal dysplasia can cause blindness.
 However, the most common symptom in infants is an inflammatory response that develops during the first three weeks of life.
 Hyperthermia causes anencephaly, which is when part of the brain and skull are absent in the infant.
 Mother exposure to toxoplasmosis can cause cerebral calcification, hydrocephalus (causes mental disabilities), and intellectual disability in infants.
 Other birth abnormalities have been reported as well, such as chorioretinitis, microphthalmus, and ocular defects.
 Syphilis causes congenital deafness, intellectual disability, and diffuse fibrosis in organs, such as the liver and lungs, if the embryo is exposed.

 Malnutrition

 For example, a lack of folic acid, a B vitamin, in the diet of a mother can cause cellular neural tube deformities that result in spina bifida.
 Congenital disorders such as a neural tube deformity can be prevented by 72% if the mother consumes 4 mg of folic acid before the conception and after twelve weeks of pregnancy.
-Folic acid, or vitamin B_{9}, aids the development of the foetal nervous system.
+Folic acid, or vitamin B_{9}, aids the development of the fetal nervous system.

 Studies with mice have found that food deprivation of the male mouse prior to conception leads to the offspring displaying significantly lower blood glucose levels.